brorbw/silly-guides/setup-unreal-engien-source-build.md

 3. Now you can
    1. Open with xcode and build
    2. Generate project files and build with `xcodebuild`
-   3. Generate project files and build make or ninja (ninja fast!)
+   3. Generate project files and build make

 # Quixel not working with source build on macOS